 - Description of the areas and types of aquatic and riparian habitat with the potential to be adversely affected from construction activities, and mitigation measures and best management practices proposed to reduce, avoid, or offset potential adverse effects - Unless otherwise authorized in a permit or approval, construction activities will be conducted in accordance with: - o A Users' Guide to Working In and Around Water (B.C.
 Ministry of Environment, 2009) - Except at the Dam Site Area (see Figure 2) during clearing, prohibit construction within 15 m of the Ordinary High Water Mark, unless the activity was described in the EIS - Avoid construction and installation of transmission structures and associated infrastructure (i.e. anchors, guy wires) below the high water mark of any watercourse - Inform the EM prior to working within 30 m of a watercourse or wetland - Use existing roads, trails, or cut lines, wherever possible - Retain a 15 m machine-free riparian buffer from the Ordinary High Water Mark of watercourses and waterbodies during clearing, except where worker safety prohibits manual tree falling and vegetation removal methods, and as addressed in a site specific prescription prepared and endorsed by a QEP.
-The rationale for the safety exemption must be documented in the prescription - Locate lay-down and material storage areas at least 15 m from the Ordinary High Water Mark - Clearly flag or otherwise delineate riparian areas throughout all phases of construction - Prevent debris and deleterious substances from entering watercourses - Screen the intakes of any pumps in accordance with Fisheries and Oceans Canada's Freshwater Intake End-of-Pipe Fish Screen Guidelines (Fisheries and Oceans Canada 1995) - Conduct visual and/or hydrophone monitoring of underwater sound pressure levels and fish during pile driving, as per BC Marine and Pile Driving Contractors Association's Best Management Practices for Pile Driving and Related Operations (BC Marine and Pile Driving Contractors Association 2003).
-Implement mitigation measures if the threshold of 30 kPa is exceeded - During Reservoir Filling and Operations (see Appendix F), maintain in the Peace River, as measured immediately downstream of the Site C dam:
+The rationale for the safety exemption must be documented in the prescription - Locate lay-down and material storage areas at least 15 m from the Ordinary High Water Mark - Clearly flag or otherwise delineate riparian areas throughout all phases of construction - Prevent debris and deleterious substances from entering watercourses without effective isolation or a non-toxic chemical barrier to prevent mixing with the surrounding the water column - Screen the intakes of any pumps in accordance with Fisheries and Oceans Canada's Freshwater Intake End-of-Pipe Fish Screen Guidelines (Fisheries and Oceans Canada 1995) - Conduct visual and/or hydrophone monitoring of underwater sound pressure levels and fish during pile driving, as per BC Marine and Pile Driving Contractors Association's Best Management Practices for Pile Driving and Related Operations (BC Marine and Pile Driving Contractors Association 2003).
+Implement mitigation measures if the threshold of 30 kPa is exceeded